matthieu-merlyn/cloud-native-practical/lab-04-external-api/README.md

 ### Search cocktails

-Study the response of the search cocktail API:
+Study the response of the search cocktailEntity API:

 Request:
 ```